-At another point in my life, I was very loving to myself, and forgave every weakness, but I would also lack the confidence to do certain things.
-D.I.Y was my weakness.
-Anytime anything went wrong with a home I would presume that I would fail if I tried to fix it.
+At another point in my life, I was very loving to myself, and forgave every weakness, but I also lacked the confidence to do certain things.

 The critical difference between self esteem and self love is compassion.
 If we have self love we are compassionate to ourselves, even when we made mistakes.